Overland Park, Kansas Alcohol and Drug Use Statistics

 Dual-diagnosis addiction treatment centers are created to help people with co-occurring disorders, whatever their mental condition and drug of choice.
 These centers are staffed with highly trained mental health professionals, including psychiatrists and psychologists, on top of the standard 24/7 nursing team.

 Holistic rehab aims to unite the body, spirit, and mind while healing from addiction.
 They tend to have nature-based therapies in addition to individual and group therapy, such as equine therapy, guided nature walks, and meditation groups.
 You will also usually see a variety of fitness-based meditation programs in holistic rehab, including yoga and tai chi.

-Luxury rehabs are great for when you can afford to think of your residential rehab stay as a therapeutic vacation.
+Luxury facilities and detox centers in Overland Park are great for when you can afford to think of your residential stay as a therapeutic vacation.
 These facilities tend to offer high-end amenities such as massage therapy and fitness centers with spas in addition to the latest technologies and holistic therapies.
-Health insurance coverage typically doesn’t cover the cost of food, housing, and some services offered in-house, so make sure to go over your financial responsibilities thoroughly with the intake director when you verify your insurance.

-For those that need an extra focus on confidentiality and need to carry on with their professional responsibilities in some capacity while in rehab, there are executive rehab centers.
-These facility centers usually have business rooms to use for checking e-mail, whereas a normal rehab center may not allow patients to use computers while they’re in treatment.
-There is also a higher grade of therapies and amenities available, such as gourmet dining facilities and roomy accommodations.
+For those that need an extra focus on confidentiality and need to carry on with their professional responsibilities in some capacity while in care, there are executive rehab centers.
+These facility centers usually have business rooms to use for checking e-mail, whereas a normal treatment center may not allow patients to use computers while they’re in treatment.

 - Better treatment outcomes and a higher chance of long-term sobriety